philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 Transitions were excluded in all subsequent analyses.

+sbatch snp_calling.sbatch <directory where your bam files are stored>

+Yielded a list of ~1.78 million SNPs.

 ## Get genotype likelihoods and generate a BEAGLE file for all populations.

 Beagle file for all populations will be used for population structure (PCANGSD).